Workers compensation is one benefit that is available to you when you suffer an injury on the job. You may also have

 The exact coverage of short term disability will depend on the particular plan.
 If the benefit is funded by your employer, then it will probably be defined in your employee handbook.
-If it is an insurance policy, then the policy will lay out what benefits you will receive in certain situations.
+If it is an insurance policy that you purchased, then the insurance policy will lay out what benefits you will receive.

 Do I have short term disability coverage?

-To determine if you have short term disability insurance through your employer, you should be able to talk to someone in your employer’s human resources department.
+To determine if you have short term disability insurance through your employer, you may need to talk to someone in your employer’s human resources department.
 They should be able to tell you whether you have these benefits and get you information about what the benefits cover.

 Also, you can look at your paycheck to see if there is a deduction from each pay period for short term disability insurance.
 If there is, then you should have it.
-However, you may have short term disability insurance even if there is not a deduction on your paycheck.
+However, you may have short term disability insurance even if there is not a deduction which shows up on your paycheck.

 How does short term disability interact with workers compensation?

 The primary purpose of short term disability is to pay you benefits when you are disabled from working.
 When you suffer an injury at work that keeps you from working, workers compensation pay you benefits for that disability.

 Can I get short term disability benefits for a work related injury?

 Maybe.
-It really depends on the particular language in the short term disability insurance policy.
+It really depends on the exact language in the short term disability insurance policy.

 If your short term disability policy excludes workers compensation injuries, then it will be difficult for you to get short-term disability benefits under that contract if you have a work-related injury.
 But, you should still receive workers’ compensation benefits.